-- Assessing the appropriateness of cash flows projections in calculation of the recoverable amount of the coal mine and oil properties, the chemical production project and city-gas business, challenging the reasonableness of management's assumptions such as the coal and oil reserves, future business growth, future products selling prices and production costs, production volume, expected impact of regulatory changes, discount rate, terminal value, etc. based on our knowledge of the business and industry by comparing the assumptions to historical results and published market and industry data and comparing the current year's actual results with the prior year forecast, where applicable.
+- Assessing the appropriateness of cash flows projections in calculation of the recoverable amount of the coal mine, oil properties and the chemical production project, challenging the reasonableness of management's assumptions such as the coal and oil reserves, future business growth, future products selling prices and production costs, discount rate, terminal value, where applicable based on our knowledge of the business and industry by comparing the assumptions to historical results and published market and industry data and comparing the current year's actual results with the prior year forecast, where applicable.
 Internal valuation expert had been engaged to assist the review on the methodology of the recoverable amount calculations and discount rates; and - Performing sensitivity analysis in consideration of potential impact of reasonably possible downside changes in the key assumptions.